PrincessMaggy/music-player/README.md

 ### What I learned
 - I got better understanding of how state and ref works in react.
 - I also learnt how to pull out data from a local api and use in react library.
+- I learnt more about destructuring.
+Destructuring is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.

 ### Useful resources